U-C-S/Hurl/Docs/Features/BrowserConfiguration.md

 - `ItemName` - The name that shows up in the context menu for this launch
 - `LaunchArgs` - Launch args.
 You can keep launch the browser in incognito, other browser profiles...
+- `Id` - Stable UUID for this alternate launch.
+Required when rulesets or Quick View target this profile.

 ## UWP Browsers